lu7did/RDX-rp2040/README.md

 ## GUI

-In the RDX board it is placed on top of the transceiver in some form of "sandwich" configuration.
+In the RDX board a TFT display it is placed on top of the transceiver in some form of "sandwich" configuration.

 ![Alt Text](./docs/RDX_hardware.png "RDX Board (VU2UPX)")

-Other previous, prototype, versions placed the TFT on the side of the board.
+Other previous, prototype, versions placed the TFT is placed on the side of the board.

 ![Alt Text](./docs/RDX-rp2040-GUI.jpg "RDX prototype")

+Either case the TFT display is set to operate as a GUI conduit and accept pen commands thru it.

 The main areas of the GUI are: